All Collections

 FAQ

-Why does my worker have 0% productivity?
+Why does my worker have time spent as 00H00?

-Why does my worker have 0% productivity?
+Why does my worker have time spent as 00H00?

 Troubleshooting productivity